xengeo/java-fundamentals/playwright/02_setting_up_playwright.md

 customers.

-One of Playwright's powers is the ability to run the same test against multiple browser engines, allowing you to test for cross-browser compatibility issues in the browsers that you care about.
+One of Playwright's powers is the ability to run the same test against multiple browser engines, allowing you to check that your site performs as you'd expect on all of the browsers that you care about.
 Let's create such an example!

 Create a new Java class called `CrossBrowserTest` and give it the following